jaytimm/dailypotus/README.md

 # dailypotus

-A simple set of functions for scraping Wikipedia-based timelines/daily happenings of American Presidencies 45 & 46.
+A simple set of functions for scraping Wikipedia-based timelines/daily happenings for the Trump & Biden Presidencies.
+For 46, function call returns an up-to-date timeline.
 Daily event data have been structured for a uniform output.

 ``` r
 devtools::install_github("jaytimm/dailypotus")